DataDog/documentation/content/tracing/setup/_index.md

 For more information about the Datadog Agent, see the [dedicated doc page][18] or refer to the [`datadog.yaml` templates][19].

 ### Trace search
 To enable trace search, [services][30] must be flowing into Datadog.
-Once services are set up, navigate to the [Trace Search & Analytics doc][31] in the Datadog app.
+Once services are set up, navigate to the [Trace Search & Analytics docs page][31].
 Then follow these steps:

 1. Select the `environment` and `services` to extract [APM events][32] from.
 2. Update your Datadog Agent configuration (based on Agent version) with the information shown.